OfflineIMAP/imapfw/README.md

 # Supporting

 Please, support the efforts!
 Staring the project at github is a good start.
-By watching the project, you'll get notifications including about releases.
 Reviews, feedbacks and pull requests are welcome, too. ,-)

 > Side note: I'm convinced that sooner is better when it's about reviews and